MrGerencser/superquadric_grasp_system/README.md

 ## Contact

-For questions and support, please open an issue or contact [your-email@domain.com].
+For questions and support, please open an issue or contact [gejan@ethz.ch].